microsoft/LoRA/README.md

 # LoRA: Low-Rank Adaptation of Large Language Models
 *(For the radio communication technique, see [LoRa](https://lora-alliance.org/).)*

-This repo contains the source code of the Python package `loralib` and several examples of how to integrate it with PyTorch models, such as those in HuggingFace.
+This repo contains the source code of the Python package `loralib` and several examples of how to integrate it with PyTorch models, such as those in Hugging Face.
 We only support PyTorch for now.
 See our paper for a detailed description of LoRA.